pennekampster/bemovi/index.md

 organisms from video sequences.
 The package relies on R - the statistical computing environment and ImageJ, as well as the ParticleTracker plug-in developed for ImageJ.

+This web site provides information how to use bemovi, from installing the necessary software, to conducting analyses.

 Start by reading the [Installation page](pages/installation.html), which explains how to install the bemovi package as well as its dependencies.
 Then read the [worked example](pages/example.html).